Trump urges Mexico to send migrants home after border clash

 The migrants have traveled through Mexico in large groups, or caravans.
 There are more than 7,000 at the U.S. border in Tijuana and the city of Mexicali, with more than 800 others still moving toward the border.

-Tijuana Mayor Juan Manuel Gastelum, who has said his city is facing a humanitarian crisis, told a local radio station the United States would take 2-1/2 to three months to start processing asylum requests, meaning the some 5,200 people currently packed into a shelter in the city could wait three months for their cases to be heard.
+Tijuana Mayor Juan Manuel Gastelum, who has said his city is facing a humanitarian crisis, told a local radio station the United States would take up to three months to start processing asylum requests.

 Many of those in Tijuana have said they will wait there until they can seek asylum.
 If they enter the United States, legally or illegally, they have a right to seek asylum.